-The District presently contains approximately 383.317 acres of land located in the Southeast portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City"), including the approximately 17.66 acres that were annexed by the District in March of 2022.
+The District presently contains approximately 383.317 acres of land located in the Southeast portion of El Paso County approximately 15 miles east of the central area of the City, including the approximately 17.66 acres that were annexed by the District in March of 2022.
 The District is located north of Interstate Highway 10 and east of Loop 375.
 Eastlake Boulevard provides access to the District.
 From Interstate Highway 10, exit Eastlake Boulevard and proceed north approximately 1.8 miles to the intersection of Peyton Drive and Eastlake Boulevard, then south along Peyton Drive.
 See "AERIAL PHOTOGRAPH" herein.